 ProMusica Arizona’s Musical Champagne Salon was held in an exquisite private home in the Anthem Country Club.
 Guests were treated to an evening of musical performances by talented soloists and small ensembles.
 An array of hors d’oeuvres, desserts, champagne, wine, and other beverages were served and enjoyed indoors and outdoors.

 ProMusica Arizona’s 2019 holiday concert featured seasonal music from around the world, including a medley of Christmas carols from diverse cultures arranged for choir and orchestra by composer Craig Bohmler of Mountain Days: The John Muir Musical and Riders of the Purple Sage fame.
 Traditional, classical, and the ever-favorite sing-alongs were included.

 December 14 at 7:00 pm at Cross of Christ Lutheran Church in Anthem

 December 15 at 3:30 pm at American Lutheran Church in Sun City

 Other Performance Recordings

-These concerts, scheduled for Spring 2020, were cancelled due to COVID-19.
-ProMusica Arizona Chorale & Orchestra tentatively plans to perform them in Spring 2021.
+These concerts, scheduled for Spring 2020, were canceled due to COVID-19.
+ProMusica Arizona Chorale & Orchestra plans to perform them at future dates to be announced.

 Misa Azteca is a Mariachi-style full mass setting for choir and orchestra, ethnic percussion and guitar, and sung in Latin, Spanish and Nahuati (native Aztec).
 The Carolyn Eynon Singers will be joining ProMusica Arizona for this cultural celebration.
 Latin influenced music, including Leroy Anderson’s Blue Tango and Cole Porter’s Night and Day, will round out the program, finishing with the rousing finale from Gilbert and Sullivan’s operetta The Gondoliers.